 Cards

 The cards introduce an element of fun, of surprise and unpredictability, as well as having a strong pedagogical dimension.
 They force the players to take difficult decisions, as in real life, ensuring that no game will be like the game before.
 With 4 cards in the player’s hand, a prudent policy is to draw 2 Asset cards and 2 Event cards.
 Each player can then play one as an Event, one to gain OPs, and two to influence the combats of one or another of the other players, or to cancel one of your opponent’s cards.
-Do not forget that if you play your cards before your own , you will not have enough cards to do what you would wish in your own .
+Do not forget that if you play your cards before your own phase, you will not have enough cards to do what you would wish in your own phase.
 Playing your Joker counter at the right moment can make the difference between victory and defeat!
 It is often prudent to keep your Joker for the last turn, because it is frequently in this turn that many events and sudden developments occur.
 Card #37 Cyber War, is a really powerful card, in many ways representing a contemporary version of Blitzkrieg, particularly at the start of a game; but do not forget that it can turn against you if your opponent manages to mobilise his hackers; you may lose a card in turn!
 Read the instructions on each card carefully before playing it, because some of them have very specific conditions of use.
 The Special Joker cards bring a dimension of real conventional deterrent to the game.
 Be very careful before using your Special Joker, because once played you will no longer be able to threaten your adversaries with its use; in fact this card can have a devastating boomerang effect if one of them plays his Special Joker against you.

 A balanced hand to begin the game (for novice players) would ideally consist of 1 Air Strike (if available) to weaken the space that you wish to attack as a priority, 2 Reinforcements cards to take at least one batch of reinforcements, while using the other to expend the 8 OPs associated with this card, and 1 Mobile Artillery or Leadership, because these cards cannot be negated.